sendbird/sendbird-platform-sdk-javascript/README.md

 ```

-# ⚠️ Warnings

- 1. This package is not currently in npm.
-Please see  the Local development section for installation instructions.

- 2. This library is intended for server to server requests. **Do not use in a browser environment**.
-This SDK uses the Master API Token, which should never be exposed to the outside world like in a webpage or app.

 # ⚒️ Prerequisite

 In order to make requests with this SDK you will need you master API token.
 This can be found through the [Sendbird dashboard](https://dashboard.sendbird.com/).
 Each app you create in Sendbird has its own master api token.
 These tokens can be found in Settings > Application > General.